Cloudy Eyes in Discus and Tropical Fish

-Cloudy Eye is a very common problem/condition not only among discus, but in most other tropical aquarium fish (some rare fish species have a normal cloudy sheen to their eyes).
-In most cases the cloudy eye(s) is not a disease in itself, but rather a symptom which may or may not accompany discus diseases, medical conditions, or both together.
-Fatalities caused by cloudy eye are very rare and only occur at very late stages of the condition progression and mainly through secondary infections which are usually bacterial (but can be fungal as well).[caption id="attachment_526" align="aligncenter" width="300"] Cloudy Eye in Discus Fish[/caption]
+Cloudy Eyes is a very common problem/condition not only among discus, but most other tropical aquarium fish (some rare fish species have a normal cloudy sheen to their eyes).
+In most cases, the cloudy eye(s) is not a disease itself but rather a symptom which may or may not accompany diseases and medical conditions.
+Fatalities caused by cloudy eyes are rare and only occur at late stages of the condition progression and mainly through secondary bacterial, fungal, or even parasitic infections.

 Treatment and Cure

 Anything that weaken the fish immune system including severe and constant stress, bullying from other tank mates, malnutrition, weakness, and etc can cause cloudiness in fish eyes.
 The best cure is to find possible underlying causes of the condition.
 In most cases changing water regularly and adding salt is helpful, especially in early stages of the condition.

 Edited by Babak Ajideh